What Is 5 Of 22

 2. Expressing "5 of 22" as a Ratio

 The ratio representing "5 of 22" is 5:22.
 This ratio signifies the relative size of 5 compared to 22.
 It reads as "5 to 22."
 Ratios are often used to compare different quantities or to express proportions.
-For instance, if you have 5 red marbles and 22 blue marbles, the ratio of red marbles to blue marbles is 5:22.
+To give you an idea, if you have 5 red marbles and 22 blue marbles, the ratio of red marbles to blue marbles is 5:22.

 3. Expressing "5 of 22" as a Percentage